esotewic/house_sales_forecast/README.md

     - E.g. LivingArea, Bedrooms, Bathrooms
   - Different PostalCodes labeled definitely exhibited some similarities.
   - Data in greater Los Angeles area does not share same qualities as other cities in America.
 I wanted to test the uniqueness of the housing infrastructure of the area.
+  - Refer to Housing Price Model for data cleaning

 #### 2. Defined Baseline using naive forecasting
   - Compared using the same timeframe from previous year